-So I nearly died with alcohol, and this story is about my journey to sobriety and the long deadly road that I went down, I nearly died drinking, so hopefully this inspires somebody out there to get help and to finally get sober, because I’ve had hundreds of relapses and it’s not fun, ups and downs and lots of broken things and I’ll get into that.
-Here’s my Deadly Road to Sobriety.
+So I nearly died with alcohol, and this story is about my journey to sobriety and the long deadly road that I went down, I nearly died drinking, so hopefully this inspires somebody out there to get help and to finally get sober, because I have had hundreds of relapses and it’s not fun, ups and downs and lots of broken things and I will get into that.
+Here is my Deadly Road to Sobriety.

 Deadly Road to Sobriety